umbraco/UmbracoDocs/Documentation/Installation/install-umbraco-with-nuget.md

 ![](images/NuGet/new-project-vs2012.png)

 ###Visual Studio 2013
-Go to **File > New Project** and pick an ASP.NET **Empty** Web Application.
+Go to **File > New Project** and pick an ASP.NET  Web Application.

+![](images/NuGet/new-project-vs2013-1.png)

-It's important to pick **empty** as other templates include incompatible versions of MVC and Json.NET.
+On the next step, select the **Empty** template.
+It's important to to pick **empty** as other templates include incompatible versions of MVC and Json.NET.
 (Don't enable any of the checkboxes to add folders or core references.
 Umbraco will add them for you).

-![](images/NuGet/new-project-vs2013-1.png)
 ![](images/NuGet/new-project-vs2013-2.png)

 Or you can use one of the VS2012 templates: